kristina-hager/Spatialite-Database-Driver/README.md

 ## Why a standalone library?

-Many Android apps today use libraries and lots of the time libraries are built into those apps instead of being separate components.
+Many Android apps today use libraries and lots of the time libraries are embedded in those apps instead of being separate components.

 I wanted to make this library a separate component to make it easier for everyone to download it and use it in their own apps.